timamero/react-nodejs-video-chat/README.md

 npm start
 ```

 4. Open the browser and go to http://localhost:3000/.

-You can test the connection by opening multiple tabs to the site and sending messages.
+5. To demo the video chat room go to http://localhost:3000/testroom.

 ## 🧪 Testing
 1. To run E2E testing run the following commands from the root folder.